SatvikVejendla/Mentalth/README.md

 For both versions, all the messages are fed into their respective model and predicted.
 If the prediction meets or exceeds their threshold, then the "score" of a user goes up.
 When this score is much bigger than the average for the server, then the bot sends a message with some resources for help.

+Both versions are logged into the bot using the same token, so that both are running at the same time.